If you suffer from a herniated disc in your lower back, the popular Cat & Cow Yoga stretch can bring you some relief.

 You know…just like a cat

-Yoga For henriated disc: Cat & Cow stretch video
+Yoga For herniated disc: Cat & Cow stretch video

 Following the directions above: